Skip to main content

 Supported SDKs for fallback treatments

-Select an SDK to configure fallback handling in your client application.
+Select an SDK to configure fallback treatments for both client and server applications.